securefederatedai/openfl/docs/running_the_federation_with_gandlf.rst

 - The *Collaborator* uses a local dataset to train a global model and sends the model updates to the *Aggregator*, which aggregates them to create the new global model.
 - The *Aggregator* is framework-agnostic, while the *Collaborator* can use any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\* \  or `PyTorch <https://pytorch.org/>`_\*\. `GaNDLF <https://github.com/mlcommons/GaNDLF>` provides a straightforward way to define complete model training pipelines for healthcare data, and is directly compatible with OpenFL.

-This guide will demonstrate how to take an existing GaNDLF configuration file (i.e. for segmentation), embed this within the Federated Learning plan (FL plan) along with the Python\*\  code that defines the model and the data loader.
+This guide will demonstrate how to take an existing [GaNDLF model configuration](https://mlcommons.github.io/GaNDLF/getting_started/) (e.g., for segmentation), embed this within the Federated Learning plan (FL plan) along with the Python\*\  code that defines the model and the data loader.
 The FL plan is a `YAML <https://en.wikipedia.org/wiki/YAML>`_ file that defines the collaborators, aggregator, connections, models, data, and any other parameters that describe the training.

 .. _plan_settings: